beagrep, grep 2G source code in 2 seconds

 2.2.2 Get beagrep Windows code

-git clone git://github.com/baohaojun/beagrep.git -b Windows
+git clone git://github.com/baohaojun/beagrep.git -b for-windows

 2.2.3 Compile and install